 Watch the Babbo Natale Regatta

 As an alternative to dashing through the snow one-horse open sleigh, Santa Claus paddles through the canals by Gondola in Venice.
 Should you find yourself in Venice during the Christmas season, don’t miss out on the Babbo Natale Regatta.
-Come watch 50 Venetians stalwart rowers in their Santa Claus outfits.
+Come to watch 50 Venetians stalwart rowers in their Santa Claus outfits.
 This exciting sport will put a smile on your face.

 See Murano Glass Christmas